top of page

 The steak featured in the film is Hanwoo beef (or, Hanu), Korea's answer to Japanese Wagyu, per The Manual.
 In an interview with the Los Angeles Times, the film's director Bong Joon-Ho explains that by adding something so rare and expensive, Mrs. Park, the affluent matriarch of the film, is signaling her wealth to say she is no commoner.
 Hanwoo could cost up to $120 per pound, the price of which easily keeps it out of the hands of the lower class.

-My version, however, uses boneless ribeye at $22 for 12 ounces.
-BTW, ribeye would've cost $18 in 2019.
+My version, however, uses boneless ribeye at $22 for 12 ounces, which as an aside, would've cost $18 in 2019.

 *Compare US dollars' buying power by year on the Inflation Calculator